MudraR/SettingsReport/README.md

 # SettingsReport

 Hello World!
-This is my commit.
+This is my commit!